rahulnegi20/tdict/README.md

 ## I could use some help over :

 - Adding steps on README.md to use the script globally(from any location) in Windows.
-- Better Text Formatitng and design of the output.
+- Better Text Formatting and design of the output.

 Thanks : )